Raizaroar/Cybersecurity-Portfolio-Raiza/labs/02-Web-Application-Security/sql-injection-labs/Lab01-SQLi-Scanner-DVWA/README.md

 -Essential for applications that require authentication

-Key Findings:
+**Key Findings:**

-100% detection on forms with weak validation
+-100% detection on forms with weak validation
-Average scan time: 2.3 seconds per endpoint
+-Average scan time: 2.3 seconds per endpoint
-0 false positives in controlled tests
+-0 false positives in controlled tests

-Conclusion
+**Final Thoughts**

+-This case study represents more than just an SQLi scanner.
+It is tangible proof that I possess:

+-Technical knowledge: I understand how SQLi works under the hood -Practical skill: I can translate theory into functional code
+-Professionalism: I document my work as in the industry
+-Ethics: I operate within legal and moral boundaries
+-Motivation: I invest time in self-directed learning